aisalus/ObsidianVault/Project Planning/Game recommendation chatbot.md

 - If unable to use web scraping, more emphasis on use of MobyGames/IGDB API to compare attributes of games

 ## Overall thoughts
-- Use case:
+- Use case: Hobbyist game players looking for personalised game recommendations, without any bias from companies trying to advertise.
-- Existing solutions: Quantic Foundry
+- Existing solutions: Quantic Foundry video game recommendation engine - "Quantic Foundry is a market research company focused on gamer motivation."
+Three games enjoyed entered into engine, it outputs recommendations